backupbrew/switchbrew/Filesystem services.md

 Returns an [\#IFileSystem](#IFileSystem "wikilink").

-Note: web-applet strings refer to both this cmd and the below "MountContent" as "MountContent".
+Note: web-applet strings refer to both this cmd and the below "MountContent" as "MountContent", but official nn\_sf\_sync symbols use "OpenXX" names.

-## MountContent
+## OpenFileSystemWithId

 Takes a type-0x19 input buffer, an in32, and an input title-id.